BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Preliminaries

-FL is under the risk of poisoning attacks.
-Malicious participants can upload poisoned model updates to negatively impact the accuracy and convergence of FL \cite{liu2021privacy-TIFS}, such as labeling the training data in one class as another class, and training the model to generate local updates based on the tampered datasets, causing the global model unable to distinguish the data of the two classes correctly.
+Such kind of risk can be defended by gradient compression that only transmits elements with large absolute values in model updates \cite{zhu-2019-dlg}.
+Attackers cannot reconstruct data from sufficiently sparse updates \cite{Shokri2015Privacy,sun2021Soteria}.
+Intuitively, excessive compression may bring negative impact on Krum since it filters out model updates heavily differ from the direction of the majority of updates.
+But we experimentally find that many of the indexes of the transmitted elements with the largest absolute value in different updates may still overlap, enabling to spatially distinguish the normal and malicious model updates with sparsification introduced.
+Besides, it may even improve the accuracy of Krum since it helps to focus only on important parameters, which may reduce the negative impact of unimportant parameters on the element-wise distance calculation.
+More details about this are available in Appendix \ref{subsec-appendix-krum}.

-In a centralized system, there are many approaches to defend poisoning attacks \cite{blanchard-2017-krum,yin2018byzantine,liu2021privacy-TIFS}.
-Take Krum \cite{blanchard-2017-krum} as an example, it regards the model updates significantly differ from others as poisoned ones.
-However, in a fully decentralized system where there is no mutual trust among participants, it is hard to decide which participant should be responsible for detecting poisoned model updates, and how can a participant trust the judgments made by the others.
-BlockDFL solves these problems by the proposed two-layer scoring mechanism, i.e., in each round, the local updates are scored through local inference by a group of participants (aggregators in Section \ref{sec-BlockDFL-overview}) to form up several global updates, then the global updates are scored through Krum by another group of participants (verifiers in Section \ref{sec-BlockDFL-overview}) to finally select one global update.
-Intuitively, since Krum rejects model updates heavily differ from the direction of the majority of updates, gradient compression may bring negative impact on it.
-But we experimentally find that when the gradient compression is introduced, many of the indexes of the transmitted elements with the largest absolute value in different updates may still overlap, enabling to spatially distinguish the normal model updates and the malicious ones.
-Besides, it may even improve the accuracy of Krum, because there are usually a huge number of parameters in deep neural networks, and Krum only calculates the spatial distance among models element-wisely, which may not always be effective.
-Sparsification helps to focus only on important parameters, which may reduce the negative impact of unimportant parameters on the distance calculation.
-More details about this are available in Appendix B.
+BlockDFL drops over 90\% and 85\% elements with lower absolute value in model updates before transmission respectively on two datasets so that model inversion attacks represented by the Deep Leakage from Gradients (DLG) attack \cite{zhu-2019-dlg} cannot obtain any useful information as experimentally demonstrated in Appendix \ref{subsec-appendix-gradient-compression}.